esquivias/YouPlay/README.md

 _**That's it.** There's no need to initialize or configure YouPlay with Javascript._

-That conveniently takes us to how we actually configure YouPlay...

 ## Required Data Attributes

 These attributes need to be defined, self explanatory: